-The developer tools usually require administrator rights on the PageSeeder Server.
+The developer options usually require administrator rights on the PageSeeder Server.

-- Project Files – this page lists all the files used in a specific customization.
+- Template files page – lists all the files used in a specific customization.

-- Document config – all the document types specific available to the current project are listed.
+- Document types page – all the document types specific available to the current project are listed.
 The default ones (inherited) can be viewed and the custom ones can be edited.
 A new document type can also be created.
 Project managers can access this option.

-All the files that define a customization are listed on this page, using the original hierarchy.
+All the files that define a project customization are listed on this page, using the original hierarchy.
 Go to the Administration menu >[Project] > Template > Template files.

-Each file has various actions available through the icons on the right hand side:
+Each file has various actions available through the drop-down on the right hand side:

-- For folders – the main actions are create a new folder/document, upload a document and delete.
+- For folders – main actions are Create a file or folder, Upload and Delete.

-- For documents – they are download, show history, rename and delete.
+- For documents – they are Download, Edit, History, Rename and Delete.
 Each document can also be moved by drag-and-drop movements.
-Clicking the document name also shows the document in a new page, where it can be edited (if possible).
-When editing a document, a previous version is stored and can be accessed using the history icon.
+Clicking the document name opens the document in a Template file panel, where it can be edited (if possible).
+When editing a document, a previous version is stored and can be accessed using the History button.

-The entire customization can also be exported using the Export button.
+The entire project customization can also be exported using the Export button.
 A ZIP archive containing all the document files is downloaded.
 The export is not for editing purposes—more for recreating the project on a different server so you don't have to start from scratch, or for testing purposes.
-This same archive can then be imported back by dropping it on the dropzone and un-archiving it.
+This same archive can then be imported by clicking the Import button.

-The various document types and all the possible customizations available in the project are listed in a table showing all the possible customizations.
-A straightforward version of the table is visible on the toolbox page.
+The various document types and all the possible customizations available in the project are listed in a table, on the Document types page.

-Each custom configuration file can be created or accessed directly from this table.
-Clicking on the filename opens it in the View Bundle page.
+Each custom configuration file can be created or accessed directly from this table and when edited, they open in a Template file panel on the right.